 (1) The most popular is the general Hindu conception of Shiva as a personal, anthropomorphic God living in the heavens and desirous of prayers, worship, and rituals.
 This popular approach to Shiva tends to be almost entirely Bhakti (devotion) oriented and usually has little to do with philosophy or metaphysics.

 (2) Then there is the Hindu tantric concept of Shiva.
 Virtually all the forms and systems of Hindu tantra revolve around Shiva and his Shakti or feminine power or aspect, which is often represented by the names and imagery of Durga, Kali, and Parvati.
 Theosophy is not opposed to tantra in itself, seeing as tantra can be either “white” or “black.”
 But the majority of Hindu tantric systems, like those of Tibetan Buddhism, ultimately centre upon sexual tantra and this is the worst type of black magic, according to H. P. Blavatsky and her Adept Teachers.
 It is unfortunate that the name and image of Shiva has been sullied in this way.
+For explanations regarding pure forms of Hindu tantra, such as Sri Vidya, which is associated with Adi Shankaracharya and Advaita Vedanta, please see the relevant sections in a long article here.

 The three lesser known views of Shiva are all valid and legitimate from the Theosophical perspective and although they may at first appear to be referring to three different things, they are in fact all interrelated and in cosmic correspondence with one another: